NakamotoSans/dRyver/README.md

 # Implementation of Decentralised Taxi Hailing Service using Ethereum Smart Contract

-This project showcases the interaction between the commuter and driver during the course of booking a ride on blockchain.
+This project showcases the interaction between the commuter and driver during the course of booking a ride on the blockchain.

-dRyver handles the sequence of activities and processes smoothly to make the experiance of travelling seamless.
+dRyver handles the sequence of activities and processes smoothly to make the experience of traveling seamless.

 ### Problems in Existing System ⚠💀
 ---

 - Applications like Uber provide a matching service and apparently they decentralize it.
-This is P2P technology at its finest .
+This is P2P technology at its finest.
 Or is it?
 Several scandals have emerged out of Uber’s corporate culture as of late.
-Uber has become notorious both for its business practices, and for what it incentivizes and allows its drivers to do.
+Uber has become notorious both for its business practices and for what it incentivizes and allows its drivers to do.

 - An Uber executive told the company to dig up dirt on a particular critical female reporter as well as other opponents.
 The power the company exerts over its drivers has grown from surveillance into possibly predatory practices.
-They have the ability to see all rides happening at any location in real time with all social data attached to each rider, And has been the subject of controversy on multiple occasions.
+They have the ability to see all rides happening at any location in real-time with all social data attached to each rider And have been the subject of controversy on multiple occasions.

 - Despite these concerns, Uber has grown at an exponential rate over the past few years and is showing revenue numbers in the billions.
 It provides a useful service: people prefer using a location-aware app to hail a ride over calling a taxi, and it’s safe to say the demand for real-time ride-sharing isn’t going away anytime soon.
 But privacy invasion and the vast imbalance of power between a billion-dollar corporation and the drivers are the negatives of Uber that riders must accept when they use its service.